Circuit Data Types

 sdk.Uint248

-This type is the default and the lowest cost type to use in circuit because it's "native" to the underlying elliptic curve's scalar field.
+This type is the default type to use in circuit because it's "native" to the underlying elliptic curve's scalar field.
 It represents an unsigned integer up to 248 bits.
 It is the return type of other type's operations (e.g. Bytes32's ToBinary operation returns a list of Uint248).
 It is also used where boolean values are appropriate (e.g. the return type of IsEqual should be boolean but is represented using a Uint248 0 or 1).
 You can perform arithmetics, comparisons, binary conversion, selection, and logic operations on it.
 You should always prefer using Uint248 to represent data if possible.

 sdk.Int248